Rebilly/rebilly-js-sdk/docs/reference/resources/previews.md

 Preview the result of event triggered actions like webhooks and emails both globally and in the Rules Engine.

 !!! tip "Testing Webhooks"
-    We recommend [RequestBin][goto-requestbin] for testing webhooks.
+    We recommend [Hookbin][goto-request-catcher] for testing webhooks.
 It collects your requests and lets you inspect them using a unique URL.

 ## webhook
 <div class="method"><code><strong>webhook</strong>({<span class="prop">data</span>}) -> <span class="return">{Member}</span></code></div>